 Social media is bombarded with advertisements and promotional campaigns that are getting better each day.
 If you want to survive, make your presence felt by answering comments & queries relevant to your niche.

-Tip: Successful brands post updates regularly to fill the gaps between two posts and keep their accounts active.
+Tip: Successful brands post updates regularly using social media marketing tools free, to fill the gaps between two posts and keep their accounts active.

 Some points to remember:

 - Fill in gaps with statistics, facts, and quotes between two postings

 - Recommended number of posts on social media platforms: